intel-analytics/ipex-llm/docs/readthedocs/source/doc/UseCase/nnframes.md

 # get a NNClassifierModel
 nnClassifierModel = classifier.fit(df)
 ```
 User may also set validation DataFrame and validation frequency through `setValidation` method.
-Train summay and validation summary can also be configured to log the training process for
-visualization in Tensorboard.
+Train summay and validation summary can also be configured to log the training process for visualization in Tensorboard.
 See [Visualization](../../ProgrammingGuide/visualization.md) for the details.

-### Make prediction on chosen data
+### 2.7 Prediction

-Since `NNModel`/`NNClassifierModel` inherits from Spark's `Transformer` abstract class, simply call
-`transform` method on `NNModel`/`NNClassifierModel` to make prediction.
+Since `NNModel`/`NNClassifierModel` inherits from Spark's `Transformer` abstract class, simply call `transform` method on `NNModel`/`NNClassifierModel` to make prediction.

 **Scala:**